spiritscripter/my_mtn_app_clone/README.md

 ## Disclaimer

 This project is not affiliated with MTN Ghana in any way.
 It is solely a UI clone for educational and exploratory purposes.
 Please refer to the official MTN Ghana app for any official services and functionalities.
-License

-This project is licensed under the MIT License (see LICENSE file for details).

 Tags